It’s important to eat a balanced diet. Make sure you choose foods from the 5 food groups. The amounts you need vary depending on your life stage.

 Reading food labels

-Food labels contain detailed nutritional information about packaged foods which can help you make informed decisions about your daily diet.
+Food labels contain detailed nutrition information about packaged foods.
+Learn how to make informed decisions when shopping for food for your family.

 Vegetarian and vegan diets